WillPower3309/awesome-dotfiles/README.md

 - Volume / brightness adjustment widgets with sliders
 - Automatic dpi / resolution scaling
   - Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen
+- Supports multi monitor setups!
+  - The top bar appears on every monitor, and the side bar only appears on the main monitor

 <a name="dependencies"></a>
 ## Dependencies ##